rafaelkalan/rafaelkalan.github.io/README.md

 ## Experience

 ### Intern Software Developer at Construct App novembro de 2016
--  Present In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities are:
+Present In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities are:
 - Maintain and implement new features on a Construction management WebApp developed in Angular for the frontend, NodeJs for backend and MongoDB. - Maintain and implement new features on a Construction management WebApp developed in Angular for the frontend, NodeJs for backend and MongoDB. - Maintain and implement new features on Internal tools platform developed in Nodejs, bootstrap, and MongoDB - Documentation of architecture and business processes used by the developers to maintain and develop new valuable features into the product

 ### Intern Web Developer at Villefort Consulting julho de 2013
--  abril de 2014 (10 meses) In this role I was an Intern web developer, responsible to maintain and improve the company products, my main responsibilities were:
+In this role I was an Intern web developer, responsible to maintain and improve the company products, my main responsibilities were:
 - Maintain and implement new features on a payroll loan developed in Java and SQL Procedure
 - Maintain and implement new features on a management of condominiums platform developed in Java and Bootstrap - Implement integration API's to improve the seller experience in payroll loan platform

 ### Support Intern at IBM julho de 2011
-- This was my first IT job, I was an Intern support, my main responsibilities were:
+This was my first IT job, I was an Intern support, my main responsibilities were:
 - Maintain and manage Unix and Windows servers from Fiat. - Planning and schedule dates for changes on the serves - Documenting all modified changes realized on those serves - Implement bash scripts for small changes  on the serves

 ## Education